coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 1. Impact of Varying Block Barriers
 This chart visualizes how the number of synchronization barriers (such as __syncthreads()) allocated per block impacts the GPU's ability to keep active warps resident on the Streaming Multiprocessors (SMs).
-\-Current State: The blue dot on the far left indicates that your kernel currently uses a minimal number of block barriers.
+\-Current State: The blue dot on the far left indicates that the kernel currently uses a minimal number of block barriers.
 At this current value, occupancy sits flat at the ~8% mark that was established in the previous screenshots.
 \-Hardware Limits: The flat horizontal line shows that you could safely increase the number of block barriers